2022–23 Red Star Belgrade season: January

-Club will organize mid-season training camp between 8 and 27 January in Turkey during which they will play six friendly games.
+Club organized mid-season training camp between 8 and 27 January in Turkey during which they played six friendly games.

-On 9 January club announced signing of pre-contract with Nigerian internationall winger Peter Olayinka.
-Olayinka, who spent last five sesons with the Czech powerhouse Slavia Prague, will be joining the club on 1 July 2023 as a free agent on a three-years-long contract with an option for a fourth year extension.
+On 9 January club announced signing of pre-contract with Nigerian international winger Peter Olayinka.
+Olayinka, who spent last five seasons with the Czech powerhouse Slavia Prague, will be joining the club on 1 July 2023 as a free agent on a three-year-long contract with an option for a fourth year extension.

-On 16 January club announced departure of Comorian internationall winger Ben who will be joining Cypriot side APOEL on a free transfer.
+On 16 January club announced departure of Comorian international winger Ben who will be joining Cypriot side APOEL on a free transfer.
 He arrived at the club five years ago from Olympiacos and in that time became one of the best scorrers and foreign players in club's history.
 During those five seasons he won five Serbian SuperLiga titles and two Serbian Cups, had 196 caps for the club in all competitions and scored 85 goals.
-Out of those 85 goals 15 were scored in internationall competitions, making him tied at the fifth place of club's top scorers in international competitions.
+Out of those 85 goals 15 were scored in international competitions, making him tied at the fifth place of club's top scorers in international competitions.

-On 21 January Argentine defender Alex Vigo joined the club on an one year long loan from Argentine side River Plate.
+On 21 January Argentine defender Alex Vigo joined the club on a one year long loan from Argentine side River Plate.
 Red Star will have an option to buy out his contract.

 On 31 January Ivorian midfielder Sékou Sanogo left the club to join French side Paris FC on the loan until the end of the season after which he will become free agent.
 Sanogo joined the club from the Saudi side Al-Ittihad in January 2020, first on loan and one year later in January 2021 on a permanent transfer.
-During the three years he spent at the club he had 99 appearances in all competitions, scorred four goals and won three domestic leage titles and two domestic cups.
+During the three years he spent at the club he had 99 appearances in all competitions, scored four goals and won three domestic league titles and two domestic cups.